Stories from the Great Loop

 One of our neighbors had a basketball net nailed to a pole in their yard that I took full advantage of.
 By the end of any summer, I'd pound out a good size semi-circle of bare dirt (which grew bigger each year as I got older) in their otherwise well tended yard.
 I'd feel guilty - well, as guilty as a young teenager could feel - but they assured me they enjoyed growing kids more than grass.

 I wonder if there’s still planks nailed across logs through the marsh that served as our shortcuts, along with neighbors’ lawns, to nearby Olivet?
 Probably not.
 Too many fenced yards now to keep kids in or out as deemed necessary.
 Different decades, different values.

 There is a ‘Lusby Cove’ with houses where I remember only forest.
 I wonder if any belong to the Lusby kids I played with in Olivet.
 There was a whole passel of kids in that family, all with names starting with ‘J’.
 I can only remember Jim, John and I want to say Jean.
 In Solomons, there’s a treed island built from dredge fill where there used to be a sneaky sandbar that grounded our Aloha more than once.

 My brother Tom had told me that our old place had been subdivided, so I wasn’t surprised to see two docks where I had known only one.
 The weird part was that the new lot had our old pier, down a gentle path beside my tree root tank course.
 The house that replaced our old house had steep steps down the bank to its (new) pier.
 Everyone straight on that?

 L.T.
-Looper is my new rowboat, as well as the 41 foot ketch and small cabin cruiser I knew as a kid.
+Looper is my new rowboat, as well as the Aloha, the 39 foot ketch I knew as a kid.
 Dad didn’t much believe in an afterlife but still, I hope he is somewhere looking at my Great Loop adventure and in his dry humor is thinking “Not bad, kid.
 Don’t fall out.”